FUNDING CALLS

 4 years

-NIHR have allocated funding for 120 Clinical Lectureships (CLs) for recruitment in 2025/26 through the Integrated Academic Training (IAT) Programme.
+NIHR has allocated funding for 120 Clinical Lectureships (CLs) for recruitment in 2025/26 through the Integrated Academic Training (IAT) Programme.
 CLs are postdoctoral, higher specialty training (ST3+ entry) awards of up to 4 years duration that provide 50% protected academic time for doctors in specialist training, or GPs that have completed their vocational training, that have completed a higher research degree (PhD or MD).